Dungeon synth

 Dungeon synth is a genre of electronic music derived from black metal and dark ambient.
 The style emerged in the early 1990s, predominantly among members of the early Norwegian black metal scene.
-Dungeon synth usually evokes medieval or fantasy themes.
+Dungeon synth usually evokes medieval European or fantasy themes.

 Characteristics

-The genre employs aesthetics and themes typically associated with black metal juxtaposed to the typical heavy tremolo-picking, blast-beats, and harsh, shrieked vocals of black metal by way of compositions of instrumental or ambient music commonly used as introductions, interludes, or "outros" in black metal, death metal, and heavy metal albums throughout the 1980s and 1990s.
-Though often paired with medieval and fantasy motifs throughout the 1990s onward, some prominent contemporaries of dungeon synth reject the excessive prevalence of high-fantasy themes.
-Dungeon synth is contentiously likened to video game music, due to fantasy influences, the usage and layering of synths, and a focus on ambience; however, acts such as Mortiis have rejected the influence of video game soundtracks on dungeon synth.
+The genre employs aesthetics and themes typically associated with black metal juxtaposed to the typical heavy tremolo-picking, blast-beats, and harsh, shrieked vocals of black metal by way of compositions of instrumental or ambient music commonly used as introductions, interludes, or outros in black metal, death metal, and heavy metal albums throughout the 1980s and 1990s.
+Though often paired with European medieval and fantasy motifs throughout the 1990s onward, some prominent contemporaries of dungeon synth reject the excessive prevalence of high-fantasy themes.
+Dungeon synth is contentiously likened to video game music because of fantasy influences, the usage and layering of synths, and a focus on ambience.
+Although traditional acts such as Mortiis have rejected the influence of video game soundtracks on dungeon synth, more recent dungeon synth acts take heavy influence from video games, especially RPGs.

 History

 Precursors

 Dungeon synth is derived from black metal and dark ambient.
-Prior to the pioneering of dungeon synth, the influence of instrumental, electronic music had made its way into the early Norwegian black metal scene, with Tangerine Dream and Klaus Schulze influencing Mayhem, Emperor and Enslaved.
+Prior to the pioneering of dungeon synth, the influence of instrumental electronic music had made its way into the early Norwegian black metal scene, with Tangerine Dream and Klaus Schulze influencing Mayhem, Emperor, and Enslaved.
 Mayhem's debut EP Deathcrush (1987) even opened with the Conrad Schnitzler composition "Silvester Anfang".

 Origins

 The progenitors of dungeon synth are Mortiis and Burzum, who both originated from the early Norwegian black metal scene: Mortiis being formed by Håvard Ellefsen, the bassist of Emperor; and Burzum originating as a black metal solo project by Varg Vikernes of Old Funeral and Mayhem.
-Under starting Mortiis, Ellefsen embraced the influence of Tangerine Dream, Klaus Schulze, Skinny Puppy and Enigma.
-Mortiis' first demo, clocking in at just under an hour in length, marked the first time a musician made use of black metal aesthetics on a release that contained entirely instrumental and non-traditional black metal instrumentation.
+While starting Mortiis, Ellefsen embraced the influence of Tangerine Dream, Klaus Schulze, Skinny Puppy, and Enigma.
+Mortiis' first demo, clocking in at just under an hour in length, marked the first time a musician made use of black metal aesthetics on a release that contained entirely instrumental and non-traditional black-metal instrumentation.
 The second iteration of this demo tape would be the first time Ellefsen would use the phrase "dark dungeon music" to refer to its style.
 Mortiis went on to be a major performer of this genre and the style is heavily prevalent in early releases such as Født til å Herske and later releases from the return to the "Era I" sound, chiefly Spirit of Rebellion.
 Other prominent contemporaries of the genre include Old Tower, Sombre Arcane, Thangorodrim, and Depressive Silence.

-Vikernes cited Das Ich, Dead Can Dance and Pyotr Ilyich Tchaikovsky among influences on Burzum's ambient aspect.
-Finnish dungeon synth musician Tuomas M. Mäkelä of Jääportit has cited Dead Can Dance and Arcana among their influences.
+Vikernes cited Das Ich, Dead Can Dance, and Pyotr Ilyich Tchaikovsky among influences on Burzum's ambient aspect.
+Finnish dungeon synth musician Tuomas M. Mäkelä of Jääportit has cited Dead Can Dance and Arcana among his influences.
 Robert Nusslein (founding member of Ritual) of Casket of Dreams has listed Tangerine Dream, Velvet Acid Christ, Dead Can Dance, and Death in June among his influences.